danielkong/parsekit/trunk/res/minimath.md

 	}

-And here's the app after computing a result:
+Run the app (make sure you have selected the **iPhone Simulator** as your run destination), and you'll see the app after computing a result:

 ![MiniMathApp](http://parsekit.com/github/app.png)